Reconciling Open Interest with Traded Volume in Perpetual Swaps: Open Interest and Perpetual Contracts

 \section{Open Interest and Perpetual Contracts}

 Open interest is the total number of outstanding contracts in a market.
-Similarly to trading volume it is an indicator of activity in that market.
-By definition, open interest can only change when the number of outstanding contracts changes and this can only happen in the following situations:
+Similarly to trading volume it is an indicator of activity in that market\footnote{The definition of volume used in this study is the standard definition of volume reported by exchanges for every trade.
+We refer the reader not familiar with this notion to the following definition \href{https://academy.binance.com/en/glossary/volume}{Binance/Glossary/Volume}.}.
+By definition, open interest can only change when the number of outstanding contracts changes.
+This can only happen in the following situations: